Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 Current implementation note:

-- `ViewportCameraUpdated`
-- `LookStateChanged`
-- `CommandRejected`

-are now implemented locally as the first authoritative session events
+- `ViewportCameraUpdated`, `LookStateChanged`, `CommandRejected`, `CommandAcknowledged` are implemented as the first authoritative session events
+- `SelectionChanged`, `ObjectRenamed`, `ObjectVisibilityChanged`, `ObjectTransformUpdated` are implemented as per-object mutation events
+- `ObjectCreated` and `ObjectDeleted` are now implemented as the first authoritative object-lifecycle events; `ObjectCreated` carries the new object's stable ID and display name

 ### 13.3 Validation Rules
 Commands should be validated against: